 A Magnificent and Large Horse Mounted Samurai's Battle Sword Katana, With A Simply Stunning Shinto Blade In Near Mint Condition for Age.
 The Mounts Are All Completely Original Edo Period.

 A beautiful substantial and impressive Bizen tradition war katana, with a very fine classic koshi no hiraita midare hamon.
+High-ranking warriors sword that were the only samurai permitted to fight on horseback.

 Plain tettsu Higo school fuchi kashira in a traditional russet finish.
 Original Edo tsuka ito wrapped over ancient form menuki of russet iron spear heads, in early yari and naganata form.
 Round tetsu Higo schookl kinuki tsuba with two udenuki-no-ana.
 The holes being for the passage of a cord, tying the tsuba to the scabbard.